-Every time you sit it will hurt, when you move it will hurt and when you pee it will hurt.
-Oh, when you sneeze, breathe and blink it will hurt.
+Every time you sit it will hurt, when you move it will hurt, and when you pee it will hurt.
+Oh, and when you sneeze, breathe, and blink it will hurt.
 EVERYTHING HURTS.
 But it’s all worth it!
 I can with absolute certainty assure you, that it is.

-You will bleed from delivery for up to 6 weeks.
+You will bleed from the moment you deliver and up to 6 weeks after.
 The bleeding can range from what a period is like regularly to a bit more and for some women a little less.
 The first bleed is called lochia, it’s bright red, heavy and might contain blood clots.
 It will get lighter over time and stop.

-Because I had the epidural ( which causes water retention by the way) I was swollen from head to toe.
+Because I had the epidural ( which causes water retention BTW) I was swollen from head to toe.
 Those “glowing” after delivery pictures?
 Yup, um no.

-To help reduce postpartum swelling drink water all the time (even if you’re not thirsty), elevate your feet as much as possible.
+Postpartum swelling can be reduced by drinking water often (even if you’re not thirsty), elevate your feet as much as possible.

 From the moment your baby is on your chest to the moment you go home you WILL be thirsty.
-It will feel like you were at the beach all day without a sip of water. that you walked the desert for a day and lost all of your liquids.
+It will feel like you were at the beach all day without a sip of water, or that you walked the desert for a day…

 If you’re breastfeeding it will be worse.
-Breastmilk is 88% water so mama gets on drinking!
+Breastmilk is 88% water.
+So mama, get to drinking!